Tips to Help You Get ActiveReturn to Overview Page

 Try to do aerobic activities at a moderate intensity.
 Do the “talk test” to make sure you are exercising at a pace that you can maintain.
 You should be able to speak a few words in a row, but you should not be able to sing.

-Aim for 60 to 90 minutes per day to gain more benefits.
+Aim for at least 300 minutes per week to gain more benefits.

 Do strengthening activities twice per week.